-While putting the final touches on his second directorial effort, Coco, starring rapper-singer Azealia Banks in her feature-film debut, RZA sat down to explain his creative process and why adaptation is necessary for artistic survival—and prosperity.
+While editing his second directorial effort, musical drama Coco, which stars rapper/singer Azealia Banks in her feature film debut, RZA sat down to explain his creative process and why evolution is necessary for greater success.

-THE RED BULLETIN: You’ve got a beautiful home just outside L.A. in a peaceful gated community.
-Do you need that kind of environment to be creative?
+THE RED BULLETIN: You have a beautiful home in a quiet, gated community just outside LA.
+Do you need that kind of environment for creativity’s sake?

-RZA: For me it’s healthy.
+RZA: For me, it’s healthy.
 It’s like going in the water.
 You could get in the water, you could swim, but you’ve got to get out and dry off.
 You’ve got to relax those muscles.
 All my homes are like that.
 If you go back east, I live in the woods, five acres, off the road.
 On Halloween, kids don’t come down the road, because it’s kind of scary.
 You’ve got to detach yourself in order to reattach.
-I don’t mind going out, getting wild, crazy, zoning in, whatever it is—the Wu-Tang tours, working hard on my latest movie.
-As long as I come home, detach, turn a little fire on, sit down, I’m ready for the next day.
+I don’t mind going out, getting wild, crazy, zoning in, doing the Wu-Tang tours, working hard on my latest movie… As long as I can come home, detach, turn a little fire on, sit down, I’m ready for the next day.
 Time is consumed by your job.
-But to me, even if a man can give himself an hour a day, he’s benefiting.
+But, to me, even if a man can give himself an hour a day, he’s benefiting.

 If you’re unable to physically isolate yourself from the chaos of a movie set or tour, how do you escape mentally?

-Anything you could do on a macro level you could do on a micro level.
-I came to a realization, probably in the midst of being trapped in a jail cell.
+Anything you can do on a macro level, you can do on a micro level.
+I came to a realisation, probably in the midst of being trapped in a jail cell.
 Even within that cell, that world, my island had to become myself.
 It had to become a micro island.
-I had to enjoy my personal self and leave everything else away from myself.
-I would advocate this: Your first Heaven is your body, your second Heaven would maybe be your family, your wife and your children, and then that would extend out to the rest of the family you have, and then that could go to your home, to your community, to your county, to your country.
+I had to enjoy my personal self and leave everything else.
+I would advocate this: your first heaven is your body; your second heaven would maybe be your family, your wife and your children; and then that would extend to the rest of the family you have, then to your home, to your community, to your county, to your country.

-The strive is to make this whole world a Heaven.
-That’s the aim, but it starts first with yourself.
-Here’s an example for you: First-class flight to Hong Kong, I got to the airport late and they’d given up my seat.
+The aim is to make this whole world a heaven, but it starts with yourself.
+Here’s an example for you: I got to the airport late for a first-class flight to Hong Kong and they’d given up my seat.
 The only seat remaining was a middle seat in between two people, and one person had a little weight on them.
-If I wanted to get there on time for this gig I had to take this seat.
-I had to sit there and just leave [my body].
-Because for the first 20 minutes there was no way I could get comfortable.
+If I wanted to get there on time for this gig, I had to take this seat.
+I had to sit there and just leave [my body] because, for the first 20 minutes, there was no way I could get comfortable.
 I couldn’t go to sleep; I was already tired.
-I was like, “Man, I’ve just got to zone in, go into my mind, make a movie in my mind.”
+I was like, “Man, I’ve just got to zone in, go into my mind, make a movie in there.”

-How have you brought that approach to the set?
+How have you brought that approach to the film set?

 When I did Iron Fists, there was a lot of confusion going on.
-Eighty percent of my crew didn’t speak English, and I was bringing in some of the biggest players from Hollywood—Quentin Tarantino, Russell Crowe, Lucy Liu, Daniel Wu, Eli Roth.
-You’ve got all these people on set and I’m the man that has to guide it.
+Eighty percent of my crew didn’t speak English, and I was bringing in some of the biggest players from Hollywood: Quentin Tarantino, Russell Crowe, Lucy Liu, Daniel Wu, Eli Roth.
+You’ve got all these people on set and I’m the man who has to guide it.
 Some of the talent weren’t used to how they work [in China].
-When I yelled cut, 10 [crew members] would come up on them and start doing all kinds of things.
+When I yelled “Cut”, 10 [crew members] would come up and start doing all kinds of things.
 I recall Russell saying, “Get away from me!”
 I had to tell him, “No, bro.
 You’ve got to just close your eyes and relax.
 This is what they do.
-This is just part of the process.
-Like a massage almost.
+This is part of the process.
+Like a massage, almost.
 You’ve got to just let them lead it.”
-So that’s the sense of finding the creativity in chaos, organizing chaos.
-I like to say that Wu- Tang seemed chaotic, but there was a common thread to it.
+So that’s the sense of finding the creativity in chaos, organising chaos.
+I like to say that Wu-Tang seemed chaotic, but there was a common thread to it.
 I can apply that to film.
-Of course it’s not as easy … it’s collaborative.
+Of course, it’s not as easy… it’s collaborative.

-In the Wu, you’re known as the Abbot— the teacher and leader.
-In film, you’ve had to be a student and defer to others.
+In the Wu, you’re known as the abbot, the teacher and the leader.
+In film, you had to be a student and defer to others.
 How do you balance those two roles?

-Popa Wu used to always say that a good listener is a good learner.
+Popa Wu [an affiliate and mentor of the group] used to always say that a good listener is a good learner.
 Popa Wu was one of the older brothers.
-There was a text they gave us when we were young called “The Art of Listening.”
-It had seven precepts and concepts that you should practice and learn.
+There was something they gave us when we were young, called ‘The Art of Listening’.
+It had seven precepts and concepts that you should practise and learn.
 One of them was to let another man’s wisdom prevail if your wisdom is not strong in that field.

-How difficult was it to accept someone having artistic authority over you?
+How difficult was it to accept someone’s artistic authority over you?

 Some lessons are hard lessons.
 When I was the composer on Kill Bill, that was the first time in music that somebody told me what I [produced] wasn’t [good enough].
 Quentin was like, “Nah, Bobby.
 I don’t think so.”
-I tried it again.
+So I tried it again.
 Twice.
 “Nah, that’s not it.”
 I was discouraged.
-I didn’t know what the f*ck he wanted.
-But I came in the next day and I had a little foundation that I started at home and I was building on it.
-Quentin’s editing room was maybe two doors down, but you could still hear the music.
-He busted in: “That’s it!
-Keep going that direction!”
-That’s when I realized he’s the director and he knows what he wants, and I’m here to facilitate his vision.
-Hopefully our vision as artists is the same, but if not, I have to be willing to sacrifice my vision.
-At the end of the day, it’s going to say “Directed by Quentin Tarantino” on the credits.
+I didn’t know what the f–k he wanted.
+But I came in the next day with a little foundation that I’d started at home, and I continued building on it.
+Quentin’s editing room was maybe two doors down [the corridor], but he could still hear the music, and he busted in.
+“That’s it!
+Keep going in that direction!”
+That’s when I realised – he’s the director and he knows what he wants; I’m here to facilitate his vision.
+Hopefully our vision as artists is the same, but if not, I have to be willing to sacrifice my vision, because at the end of the day, it’s going to say “Directed by Quentin Tarantino” in the credits.
 That was one of my first lessons in submitting to authority.
-You have to accept the fact that it’s all about what’s best for the film, and you have to give your all to improving that film.
+You have to accept the fact that it’s all about what’s best for the film, and you have to give your all to improving it.

-I’ve been blessed with working with Wu-Tang for so many years, with all the different personalities and in all the different ways I had to find solutions to get what we needed.
+I’ve been blessed working with Wu-Tang for so many years, with all the different personalities and all the different ways I had to find solutions to get what we needed.
 So many big egos, not a bunch of followers.
-So no matter what situation I get in, I’m able to find my zone.
-And what that means is I’m not the star on the field every time.
+So, no matter what situation I get in, I’m able to find my zone.
+And what that means is, I’m not the star on the field every time.
 That’s something I’m able to accept in the film world and the music world.
-That preparation of the crew has been beneficial for me in knowing how to talk about and translate different ideas to people at a high level.
+My experience with Wu-Tang has been beneficial to learning how to talk about and translate different ideas to people at a high level.

-How did that come into play while directing Azealia Banks in Coco?
+How did that come into play on the set while directing Azealia Banks in your new film, Coco?

-She’s looked at as a badass right now, but she really submitted herself to this role.
+Azealia is looked at as a badass right now, but she really submitted herself to this role.
 She has a vulnerability that she hides, and I thought that I could get it out in the film.
-I think I did.
+I think I did that.
 Being an artist, I know the things that make us excited.
-I used that philosophy—I’m not going to say it was trick knowledge, but that kind of psychology.
+I used that philosophy – I’m not going to say it was trick knowledge, but that kind of psychology.
 I know that we do what we do because we appreciate the attention we get for doing it.
-You could make all the records you want, but there’s no bigger medium of appreciation than the movie.
-When I was working with Azealia, I said, “Everything you give me is money in the bank.”
+You could make all the records you want, but there is no bigger medium of appreciation than the movie.
+When I was working with Azealia on Coco, I said to her, “Everything you give me is money in the bank.”
 That’s my slang to her.
-“Everything you give to me, it’s just putting more in this bank, and I’m going to make it worth something for you.”
+“Everything you give to me, it’s just putting more money in this bank, and I’m going to make it worth something for you.”
 She trusted me.
 The talent has got to trust you.

-Speaking of trust, on the secret album, Once Upon a Time in Shaolin, other members and affiliated artists didn’t know what they were working on.
+Speaking of trust, when you were recording the secret Wu-Tang album Once Upon A Time In Shaolin, neither the other members nor affiliated artists were told what they were working on.
 Why?

 A few people have voiced opinions as if they were deceived, and I could understand that.
-But on the business side, you were compensated for your time and for your work.
+But, on the business side, you were compensated for your time and for your work.
 Whatever we were going to do with it really was not your concern.
-I wish I didn’t have to do it that way but I had to, because, especially in the last 10 years, look how much information comes out [prematurely].
-They destroyed 8 Diagrams before the fans even had a chance to hear it, so when you hear it, you’re already biased.
-So why would I take a risk like that?
+I wish I didn’t have to do it that way, but I had to because, especially in the last 10 years, look how much information comes out [prematurely].
+They destroyed 8 Diagrams before the fans even had a chance to hear it [Raekwon and Ghostface Killah were publicly critical of the Wu-Tang Clan’s 2007 album prior to its release], so when you hear it, you’re already biased.
+Why would I take a risk like that [again]?
 I’m not taking a risk like that.

-You’re a talented chess player and have a Zen approach to winning and losing games.
-Are you equally Zen about your creative work?
+You’re an accomplished chess player and have a Zen approach to winning and losing chess games.
+Are you equally Zen when it comes to your creative work?

 Creativity and art is actually not a game that’s played to win.
 In the beginning, I was playing to win.
-Protect your neck— it doesn’t get any clearer than that.
-But a point came when I realized I didn’t have to win when creating art.
+Protect Ya Neck – it doesn’t get any clearer than that.
+But a point came when I realised I didn’t have to win when creating art.
 I had to create.
 And I had that revelation before I got to Hollywood.
 In creativity, I don’t think there are any bad decisions.
 You never know who the creation will inspire, or where it’s going to end up.
-Even a stupid movie that you may never watch—Attack of the Killer Tomatoes— has something in it for that viewer.
+Even a stupid movie you may never watch, like Attack Of The Killer Tomatoes or whatever, has something in it for that viewer.
 Tarantino helped me discover that.
-Because of that I say just create and don’t be attached to it.
+I say: just create and don’t be attached to it.

-To me creative success is completion.
+To me, creative success is completion.
 You’ve got to complete the task.
 Of course, if we have lucrative success, that means you could always do it again.
-Critical success means that your peers actually respected all that work that you put into that shit.
+Critical success means your peers actually respected all the work you put into that sh-t.
 When your critics say, “That was a great piece of art and it moved the community,” that’s big.
 I would choose something lucrative over praise, because it’s a business.
 But I’d choose completion over money.